-2. Temporary qualifying financial hardship
+2. TEMPORARY qualifying financial hardship

-- If the PHA determines a qualifying financial hardship is temporary, a minimum rent may not be imposed for a period of 90 days beginning the month following the date of the family's request for a hardship exemption. - At the end of the 90-day suspension period, the PHA must reinstate the minimum rent retroactively to the beginning of the suspension. - The family must be offered a reasonable repayment agreement for any amount of back rent owed by the family.
+- If the PHA determines a qualifying financial hardship is temporary, the PHA must reinstate the minimum rent from the beginning of the suspension. - The family must be offered a reasonable repayment agreement for any amount of back rent owed by the family.